Wisconsin doctors now required to tell women about certain breast cancer risk factor

 Doctors say nearly half of all women have dense breast tissue that can hide cancer on a mammogram.
 It also in itself makes a women more likely to develop breast cancer.

-It's something Anne Zellner says she had no idea about.
-Until four months after receiving a clean mammogram, she was diagnosed with Stage 3 breast cancer.
+It's something Anne Zellner said she had no idea about until four months after receiving a clean mammogram, she was diagnosed with Stage 3 breast cancer.

 After going through chemotherapy, radiation and a mastectomy, she joined forces with another Wisconsin woman to pass a law requiring doctors to tell women if they have dense breast tissue.